 We highly value the importance of the Equality Act 2010.
 This legislation places specific duties on schools, settings and providers including the duty not to discriminate, harass or victimise a child or adult linked to a protected characteristic defined in the Equality Act and to make 'reasonable adjustments'.

-The Norfolk Local Offer has details of different clubs and opportunities for children with SEND.
+The Norfolk Local Offer has details of different clubs and opportunities in the local area for children with SEND.

 Equality and Accessibility